ChrisTaylorDeveloper/gitgraph/README.md

 ## Todo

+1. Add message at top, if working tree is clean.
 1. Introduce docopts.
 1. Make `--all` default but add option for named branch.
 1. Add option for frequency of watch.